cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/backups.rst

 Just run :cyrusman:`sync_client(8)` by hand with appropriate options (as cyrus user, of course).
 See its man page for ways of specifying items to replicate.

+If the IMAP server with the user's mail has been configured with the ``xbackup_enabled: yes`` option in :cyrusman:`imapd.conf(5)`, then an admin user can cause a backup to occur by sending the IMAP server an ``XBACKUP`` command.

 What about tape backups?
 ------------------------